Writing user documentation

 Examples: user, preview, editor, plugin

-- Provide Keyboard shortcuts
+- Provide Keyboard shortcuts for different operating systems

 - Use active voice